 Gross negligence refers to behavior that demonstrates a conscious disregard or indifference for the safety, life or rights of others.
 It differs from ordinary negligence, which is defined as “a violation of a general duty to behave with reasonable care.”
 Instead, gross negligence has the added feature of recklessness.

-An example of gross negligence is a father who repeatedly allows his ten-year-old son to operate a tractor without supervision.
+An example is a father who repeatedly allows his ten-year-old son to operate a tractor without supervision.
 The young boy runs over a man and, as a result, the man’s leg is amputated.
 The jury subsequently awards the victim compensatory and punitive damages.
 This is because the child’s father encouraged his young son to operate a tractor without adult supervision.
 The jury finds that such behavior constitutes gross negligence.